mmontesi/TinyGrammar-Jolie-Wrapper/README.md

 * Supports both .NET Framework and .NET Core version of TinyGrammar

-* Automatic translation through Google Translator APIs (default fron italian to english)
+* Automatic translation through Google Translator APIs (default from italian to english)

 ## Examples
 All examples use "tecnichese grammar":